mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 their programmed functions and develop opinions and beliefs based on experience and reasoning.
-Synaptic pathways designed for maximum efficiency are in some ways more efficient than those developed by the trial- and-error evolutionary method, and robots with Very Advanced brains are capable of both biological-like higher reasoning and the memory and computational power of computers, making them better at certain
+Synaptic pathways designed for maximum efficiency are in some ways more efficient than those developed by the trial-and-error evolutionary method, and robots with Very Advanced brains are capable of both biological-like higher reasoning and the memory and computational power of computers, making them better at certain